Royal Caribbean Recipes: Chops Grille, Windjammer Favorites & More

 Royal Caribbean Chops Grille Lobster Bisque

-Chops Grille is Royal Caribbean’s signature steakhouse and one of the most beloved specialty restaurants at sea.
-Their rich, velvety lobster bisque is the dish guests ask for most.
-Here’s a home version that captures the essence of that creamy, deeply flavored soup.
+Chops Grille is Royal Caribbean’s signature steakhouse, and their rich, velvety lobster bisque is the dish guests ask for most.
+This home version captures the essence of that creamy, deeply flavored soup.

 • 2 live lobsters (about 1.5 lb each), or 1 lb lobster meat + 2 cups lobster shells